ahartz1/ahartz1.github.io/portfolio/_posts/2015-11-23-selected-projects.markdown

 ### [American Time Use Survey Analysis][atus-gh]

 **IPython Notebook containing analysis of the [American Time Use Survey data][atus-data]**

+This assignment was largely unguided, with the aim of exploring an unknown data source for ourselves.
+Getting my initial bearings was a challenge, as there were many files and a huge number of data points (not to mention the coded field names!).
+I focused on normal activities to ensure the data set was large enough to have relevance.

 **Project Details**
 **Time:** 3.5 days